HaHussain/UNSOddessy/Species/Qhon.md

 Technologically advanced enough to decode the Arecibo Message and get a machine that was able to translate Human language.
 They have been listening in on [[Human]] radio and TV from [[Earth]].
 Music is unlike ours.
+We have a hologram message from [[Champagne]] that we should show to any Qhon we meet.